Sharp estimates for Lyapunov exponents of Milstein approximation of stochastic differential systems

 where $Z:= [X \; Y]^{\top}$, and $|\cdot|$ is the Euclidean norm of $\mathbb R^2$.

-The solution $Z$ to \eqref{SDE:System} is said to be \textit{mean-square exponentially stable} or \textit{almost-surely exponentially stable} with the exponent $\alpha>0$ if we almost-surely have respectively.
-Conversely, if the previous sign ``$\le$" is replaced by ``$\ge$" and $-\alpha$ by $\beta>0$ then the solution is said to be \textit{mean-square exponentially blowing up} (at infinite time), or respectively, \textit{almost-surely exponentially blowing up} with the exponent $\beta$.
-We refer the reader to work \cite{higham2007almost} for more detail.
+The solution $Z$ to \eqref{SDE:System} is said to be \textit{mean-square exponentially stable}, respectively \textit{almost-surely exponentially stable} with the exponent $\alpha>0$ if we have Conversely, if the previous sign ``$\le$" is replaced by ``$\ge$" and $-\alpha$ by $\beta>0$ then the solution is said to be \textit{mean-square exponentially blowing up} (at infinite time), or respectively, \textit{almost-surely exponentially blowing up} with the exponent $\beta$.
+We refer the reader to work \cite{higham2007almost} for more details.
 It is well-known that these large-time behaviours are all encapsulated in the following limits, which can be directly obtained from \eqref{For:LogXY},

 and

 Consequently, the solution $Z$ is mean-square or almost-surely exponentially stable with the exponent $\lambda+ \varepsilon^2/2 + \sigma^2/2$ or $\lambda+ \varepsilon^2/2 - \sigma^2/2$ if or respectively, if and it is mean-square or almost-surely exponentially blowing up with the same exponents (as above) if $(\lambda, \varepsilon, \sigma)\in \mathbf B^{\mathsf{ms}} := \mathbb{R}^3 \setminus \overline {\mathbf S^{\mathsf{ms}} } $, or respectively, if $(\lambda, \varepsilon, \sigma)\in \mathbf B^{\mathsf{as}} := \mathbb{R}^3 \setminus \overline {\mathbf S^{\mathsf{as}} } $.
 Here, the $\overline{A}$ means the closure of $A$ in $\mathbb R^3$.